MarekMatyas/tech201_virtualization/README.md

 ## Introduction

+### Cloud

+Cloud computing is a way of using the Internet to access and store information and technology services, such as computing power, storage space, and software.
+It offers several benefits over traditional ways of computing, including:

+- Flexibility: You can easily adjust the amount of computing resources you use, depending on your needs.
+- Cost-effective: You only pay for what you use, and don't need to invest in expensive hardware.
+- Reliable: Cloud service providers typically offer high levels of uptime, ensuring your information and services are always available.
+- Accessible from anywhere: You can access your information and services from any device with an internet connection.
+- Disaster recovery: Your information and services are protected against natural disasters and other disruptions.
+- Better collaboration: You and your team can work together more effectively using cloud-based tools and services.
+- Safe and secure: Your information is protected by the latest security measures provided by the cloud service provider.
+- Stay up-to-date: You can take advantage of new and innovative technologies as they become available.
+- Compliance: You can meet industry regulations and standards, such as those related to privacy and data protection.
+- Eco-friendly: Cloud computing can reduce the energy consumption and carbon footprint associated with computing.

 ### 4 Things of DevOps

 **1.Ease of use**- Other teams are going to use the tools we create(they won’t use them if they aren’t user-friendly).
 If Devs do not use our tools then there will be delays in deployment down the line.